RubiconIII/SimpleCompiler/README.md

 This program uses byaccj and jflex.
 The output is in MIPS Assembly language and can be run with lib/Mars4_5.jar

 To use the program, run the Makefile, which will generate .java and .class files.
-Then run in a UNIX terminal the command: java Parser (inputFileNameHere).txt I've included a sample input file: m4-input.txt
+Then run in a UNIX terminal the command: java Parser (inputFileNameHere).txt.

+I've included a sample input file: m4-input.txt

 Happy compiling!